RafaelMolyna/Toughest-Codes-Archive/README.md

 difficulty levels.

-So I'm providing here some revised solutions I created at that time, solving some of the most intrincated and challenging problems in the platform.
-Some of them are really creative and smart, and took me a bunch of time and deep reflection.
+So I'm providing here some revised solutions I created at that time, solving some of the most intricated and challenging problems in the platform.
+Some of them are really creative and smart, and took me a bunch of time and deep reflection to make.
 Enjoy! 🎉

 ### 💭 The Philosophy